Early Career Framework

 Mentors will get face-to-face and online training to develop skills in:

 Mentors will also have the opportunity to learn from experts.
-Through half-termly webinars they’ll discover the best ways to reflect on their practice and develop their instructional coaching skills.
-And through Teach First’s network of 1,000 partners schools they will have opportunities to shadow outstanding practitioners and subject leaders.
+Through online webinars they will discover the best ways to reflect on their practice and develop their instructional coaching skills.